johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 #### <u>**Step 5: Topics of Current Documents (Train Model to Identify)**</u>

-You may wonder how to determine the optimal number of topics to be extracted if there are so many feedback that you do not have the time to read through all of them.
+You may wonder how to determine the optimal number of topics to be extracted.

 You can now open ***step_03_real_bow_topic_identification.ipynb*** to follow along.
 This Jupyter Notebook contains the method to determine the optimal number of topics to be extracted.

-Essentially, you can plot the coherence score versus the number of topics.
+Essentially, I plotted the coherence score versus the number of topics extracted.
 The number of topics corresponding to the highest coherence score should be the optimal number of topics to be extracted.
+I have also printed out the topics to check them qualitatively.
 <img src='step_03.png'>

-Getting the optimal number of topics to be extracted is equivalent to training the model to classify feedback receive in the future.
+Getting the optimal number of topics to be extracted is equivalent to training the model to classify feedback.
 <br>

 #### <u>**Step 6: Topics of Future Documents (Use Trained Model to Classify)**</u>

-Now that you have trained the model, it is time to apply the model to classify feedback receive in the future.
+Now that the model is trained, it will be used to classify feedback to be received in the future.

 You can now open ***step_04_real_bow_topic_classification.ipynb*** to follow along.
-This Jupyter Notebook contains the method to used the trained model with three topics to classify feedback receive in the future.
+This Jupyter Notebook contains the method to train the model with three topics to classify feedback to be received in the future.
 <img src='step_04.png'>
 <br>
 <br>